IRONSIDE EDGE WORKS

 Creating the Divine Companion

-Ironside Edge Works was started in July of 2017, established as a brand (Originally “Ironside Armoury“) and as a full-time operation to create Combative Knives.
+Ironside Edge Works was started in July of 2017, established as a brand (Originally “Ironside Armoury“) and as a full-time operation to create Combative/Defensive Knives.

 But I also consider myself a minimalist and heavily influenced by traditional Japanese swordmakers, for whom each part of the sword has a practical purpose, yet can also be beautifully crafted.
 I’ve never held the belief that form should follow function – the two should co-exist.
 I like to think my knives speak to the soul, as well as protect it.

-The blades I make are typically shaped from High Carbon steels like O1/Bohler K460.
-Though old fashioned and “low tech”, steels like these have been used for edged weapons for centuries and to some degree I appreciate that it requires more care and maintenance than modern stainless steels.
+The blades I make are typically shaped from simple High Carbon steels like O1/Bohler K460.
+Though old fashioned and “low tech”, steels like these have been used for edged weapons for centuries and to some degree I appreciate that they require more care and maintenance than modern stainless steels.
 These blades will rust if you neglect them, but they age so very well.
-More recently I’ve begun working with exotic Japanese carbon steels like Hitachi Aogami and Shirogami steels.
+Some of my Knives are made from Hitachi Aogami and Shirogami steels.
 These more rare Japanese steels are modern and high tech but still carry a tradition in them.
 They are as close as we can get to traditional Tamahagane in an off the shelf mill steel.

-While I have always tried to keep my process entirely hands on, but in 2019 demand for my knives has meant its time to embrace certain modern production techniques.
+I have always tried to keep my process entirely hands on, but since 2019 the increased demand for my knives meant that it was time to embrace certain modern production techniques.
 Every single blade is still finished by hand, by human touch, but some more mundane tasks are left to CNC processes.
-Every knife blade however is beveled and ground freehand, polished, etched, assembled by hand, and laboriously sharpened on Japanese water stones.
+Every knife blade however is beveled and ground freehand (without mechanical guides), polished, etched, assembled by hand, and laboriously sharpened on Japanese water stones.
 While this “low tech” approach has its drawbacks, chiefly being slower, it also produces a more unique piece honed by a human touch.

 This can be seen in my work.
 Each piece is unique.
 Each one has its own characteristics that make it special.
 No knife blade leaves without being felt in the hand, treated with the reverence such a weapon deserves.